-Minibus bomb kills six, wounds many, in southern Afghan city: hospital chief
+Minibus bomb causes heavy casualties in southern Afghan city

 There was no immediate claim of responsibility.

-Hundreds of people have been killed or wounded in high-profile bomb attacks since the beginning of the year, many in the capital Kabul but provincial cities have also been hit as the Taliban, seeking to reimpose hardline Islamic rule, have stepped up fighting across the country.
+Hundreds of people have been killed or wounded in high-profile bomb attacks since the beginning of the year, many in the capital Kabul, but provincial cities have also been hit as the Taliban, seeking to reimpose hardline Islamic rule, have stepped up fighting across the country.

-Kandahar province, on the border with Pakistan, is a major center of opium cultivation and a stronghold of the Taliban but the city itself has recently been relatively secure.
+Kandahar province, on the border with Pakistan, is a major center of opium cultivation and a stronghold of the Taliban but the city has recently been relatively secure.

+Tuesday’s explosion came as the Taliban pushed ahead with their spring offensive, launched last month, with fighting in other areas of the country.

+As many as seven police were killed in clashes on Monday night between security forces and the Taliban in the southwest province of Ghazni, where the insurgents have cut a key highway with the neighboring province of Paktika, officials said.

 Reporting by Sarwar Amani and Qadir Sediqi in KABUL; Writing by James Mackenzie; Editing by Nick Macfie